siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ```

 If some of the containers are not running, it could be that image is still being pulled.
-Otherwise process might crashing, in that case logs can be checked with `talosctl logs --kubernetes <containerID>`:
+Otherwise the process might crashing.
+The logs can be checked with `talosctl logs --kubernetes <containerID>`:

 ```bash
 $ talosctl -n <IP> logs -k kube-system/kube-controller-manager-talos-default-master-1:kube-controller-manager